matesaman9910/Status-Page/README.md

 ---

-## 🔧 Features
+### 🔧 Key Features

 - 🔐 Google Sign-In for authentication
 - 🔄 Firebase Realtime Database for synchronized status
 - 🎨 Fully responsive modern UI (mobile + desktop)
 - 💾 No backend or hosting needed — deploy directly to GitHub Pages or Firebase Hosting
-- 📡 Public access: everyone can view status, but only logged-in users can edit it
+- 📡 Public access: everyone could view status, but only logged-in users could edit it

+---

-## Copyright
+## ⚖️ Copyright

 © 2025 [matesaman9910] — All rights reserved.

 This project, including its source code, design, and assets, is the intellectual property of its creator.
 Unauthorized use, redistribution, or modification without explicit permission is strictly prohibited.

-For inquiries or permission requests, please contact the project owner at matejkratochvilbilina@gmail.com.
+For inquiries or permission requests, please contact: **matejkratochvilbilina@gmail.com**